A refined Frauchiger--Renner paradox based on strong contextuality: The GHZ--FR paradox

 \item \textbf{Alice, Bob, and Charlie measure.} Alice, Bob and Charlie perform a measurement in the $Y$-basis $\ket{\pm i}$ on their respective qubit $S_{\!A},S_{\!B},S_{\!C}$, with outcomes $0,1$.
-A superobserver describes Alice's measurement by the unitary evolution $U_A$ similar to \Cref{eq:unitary_friend}: and similarly for Bob and Charlie.
+Superobserver Ursula describes Alice's measurement by the unitary evolution $U_A$ that, similar to \Cref{eq:unitary_friend} must satisfy: and similarly for Bob and Charlie where the states $\ket{0}_{L_{\!A}},\ket{1}_{L_{\!A}}$ denote the states of Alice's lab in which she obtains outcomes 0 and 1, respectively.
 This leads to the overall state

 \item \textbf{Ursula, Valentina, and Wigner supermeasure.} Finally, the superobservers Ursula, Valentina, and Wigner respectively measure the systems $S_{\!A} L_{\!A}$, $S_{\!B} L_{\!B}$, and $S_{\!C} L_{\!C}$ in a basis with vectors\footnote{The two other basis vectors need not be specified since $\ket{+i, 1}_{S_{\!A} L_{\!A}}$ and $\ket{-i, 0}_{S_{\!A} L_{\!A}}$ do not occur.}